CryptixByte/LogInsight/readme.md

-###Currently under development :
+Currently under development :
-- This Will Currently House Information Surrounding The Development Of The Game.
+This Will Currently House Information Surrounding The Development Of The Game Such As :
-  - Test
+  - Various Mechanics & Features Being Worked On
+  - What To Expect From Mechanics & Features In Development

 ##

-#Mechanics & Features In Development :
+Mechanics & Features In Development :
 - [System] - [Progress]
 - Skill Level System - The Level Tracking System Is Built, And I'm Currently Working On An Experience System
 - Character Level System - The Level Tracking System Is Built, But Same As Above I'm Currently Working On An Experience System